wpeterman/ResistanceGA/vignettes/ResistanceGA.md

 * Read each .asc file that is in the specified ASCII.dir and determines whether it is a categorical or continuous surface.
 A surface is considered categorical if it contains 15 or fewer unique values.
 * Optimize each resistance surface
  * Categorical surfaces: Each optimized value represents the resistance of that category to current flow
- * Continuous surfaces: Each continuous surface is first rescaled so that values range from 0--10 (note that the relative differences are preserved during rescaling).
+ * Continuous surfaces: Each continuous surface is first rescaled so that values range from 0--10 (note that relative spacing is preserved during rescaling).
 The genetic algorithm then tests different combinations of the transformation equation, shape parameter value, and maximum resistance value.
 When the genetic algorithm has finished optimization, the optimized parameters can be passed to a second optimization function that uses `nlm` to fine-tune the shape and maximum value parameters (`nlm = TRUE`).
 However, this approach may lead to overfitting and the default is `nlm = FALSE`.
 * Several summary outputs are generated
  * In the 'Results' directory (located in the directory with the .asc files), a final optimized resistance .asc file has been made, along with the CIRCUITSCAPE results (.out files).
  * Summary tables for continuous surfaces (ContinuousResults.csv), categorical surfaces (CategoricalResults.csv), and the AICc of all surfaces (All_Results_AICc.csv)